 Finally, it is important to remember that some people do not celebrate Halloween, and others have sincerely held beliefs against it.
 As a result, employers risk a claim for religious discrimination when they force employees to celebrate Halloween.
 That means that an employer cannot force an employee to decorate, dress for, or otherwise participate in Halloween festivities, no matter how secular such activities may seem.
 At the same time, employers should not retaliate or make fun of employees for refusing to participate as the decision may be based on sincere religious beliefs.

 If you have been fired, discriminated against, denied wages, or even think that you might need an employment lawyer, call the right attorney to schedule a free and confidential consultation at 866-797-6040.
 The Spitz Law Firm and its attorneys are experienced and dedicated to protecting employees’ rights and solving employment disputes.

 The materials available at this employment law website are for informational purposes only and not for the purpose of providing legal advice.
 It would be best for to contact an Ohio attorney to obtain advice with respect to any particular employment law issue or problem.
 Use and access to this employment law website or any of the links contained within the site do not create an attorney-client relationship.
-The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+The legal opinions expressed at or through this site are the opinions of the individual lawyer and may not reflect the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.